Graduate education advances original research and knowledge to

 Beyond the extensive mentorship available from graduate faculty

 members active in ongoing research projects, students participate

-in CVM and TAMU-sponsored symposia and conferences, as well as
+in CVM and Texas A&M-sponsored symposia and conferences, as

 The graduate student experience involves additional engagement

 with professionals and peers through the Graduate Student

 Association (GSA), opportunities to develop effective teaching